gomorpheus/morpheus-docs/integration_guides/Clouds/nutanix/nutanix.rst

 |morpheus| can provide a single pane of glass and self-service portal for managing multiple Nutanix Clusters and allowing the seamless deployment of applications.

 ..
-Note:: Prism Central is not currently supported as a Cloud endpoint target
+Note:: Prism Central is currently supported and is maintained as a separate, plugin-based Cloud integration.
+See the `Prism Central plugin page <https://share.morpheusdata.com/morpheus-nutanix-prism/about>`_ on the |morpheus| plugin share site for additional details and access to the plugin.

 Getting Started
 ^^^^^^^^^^^^^^^